A SaaS business needs three essential elements to maximize customer engagement:

 - Encourage engagement with gamification tools, and track the success of individual communications funnels with advanced analytics.

-Although Drip doesn’t promise a perfect user onboarding like Userlist does, but you will still be able to create the same funnels that you can with Userlist.
+Although Drip doesn’t promise perfect user onboarding as Userlist does, you will still be able to create the same funnels that you can with Userlist.

 Also, Drip is probably the most affordable tool on this list.

-But… Actual users on Capterra have commented that the tool doesn’t provide good customer service, and you should be prepared to face technical issues every now and then.
+But… Actual users on Capterra have commented that the tool doesn’t provide good customer service and that you should be prepared to face technical issues every now and then.